P3rf/rofi-network-manager/README.md

 - See Current wifi password and share it with a qrcode.
 - Connect to pre-configured VPNs.
 - Change the defualt signal strength bars with anything you want.
-- Language Support  based on conf file.
+- Support for language localization based on configuration file.

 ### Screenshots